keyone2693/Iran.AspNet.CountryDivisions/README.md

 In this version:
-you can get all IRANS provinces, cities, districts, cities, towns and villages
+you can get all IRANS provinces, cities, districts, counties, towns and villages

 or search for them